mfolivas/phoenix/README.md

 ## 1. Overview

 The goal of this application is to:
-- Extract entities (such as people, organizations, and locations) from unstructured text/Markdown files.
+- Extract entities (e.g., people, organizations, locations, employee counts) from unstructured text/Markdown files.
 - Identify relationships between these entities based on their proximity in sentences.
-- Provide an API endpoint that accepts text/Markdown input and returns the extracted entities and relationships in a structured JSON format.
+- Provide an API endpoint that accepts a file upload and returns the extracted entities and relationships in a structured JSON format.

 ---

 ## 2. Features

-- **Entity Extraction:** Uses spaCy's pre-trained model to extract entities.
+- **Entity Extraction:**
+  Uses spaCy’s pre-trained model (`en_core_web_md`) to extract entities.
+(Custom training is supported to improve accuracy.)

-- **Relationship Identification:** Applies a simple heuristic to infer relationships between entities appearing in the same sentence.
+- **Relationship Identification:**
+  Applies a simple heuristic to infer relationships between entities found in the same sentence, with a computed "strength" based on token distance.

-- **API Endpoint:** Built with FastAPI to facilitate development and testing.
+- **API Endpoint:**
+  A file upload endpoint (`/upload-file`) built with FastAPI that accepts multipart/form-data.

-- **Custom NER Model Support:** A directory (`custom_ner_model`) is provided to support custom spaCy NER models.
+- **Custom NER Model Support:**
-- **Testing:** The project follows TDD and BDD practices.
-Sample tests use the file `docs/ProjectPhoenixPlan.md` as input.
+  A directory (`custom_ner_model`) is provided for custom model training, so you can improve entity recognition (e.g., ensuring that "São Paulo" is classified as a location and "2,000 employees" is recognized as employee count).

+- **Extensible and Modular Design:**
+  The project follows DDD and SOLID principles, making it easy to swap out components (like using AWS Comprehend instead of spaCy) without affecting the rest of the system.

 ---